Puppy, Manners and Obedience Training

 Agility is a fantastic activity to build your dog’s confidence, teach her to look to you for direction, and simply have fun.
 And this program does just that!

-Agility (And Then Some!) is geared towards owners having fun with their dogs.
-The equipment is modified to meet each dog’s skill level, confidence and physical ability, including younger and older dogs.
+This Agility program is geared towards owners having fun with their dogs, not for competition.
 There’s no need for you or your dog to be a top athlete to join class!

-• – Must be able to work off-leash behind barriers and pass other dogs on-leash in a controlled manner – obstacles are completed off leash.
+• Dogs must be happy to train for treats in a group class environment, and be able to pass other dogs on-leash in a controlled manner when taking turns on course – obstacles are completed off leash.

 • Giant breeds will find some obstacles physically difficult – if you have a giant breed, please contact the office to ensure this class is a good choice for your dog